Jaguo415/Stock-Analysis/README.md

 ## Summary
 ### Pros

-Refractoring your code makes it more clean and organized Another engineer can easily understand, therefore easier to design, debug, and simple to add improvements Refractoring your code can reduce run times
+Refractoring your code makes it more clean and organized for Another engineer to be able to quickly review and easily understand your work, therefore making it less complicated to design, debug, and more simple to add new improvements
+Refractoring your code can also reduce run times

 ### Cons

-We cannot refractor the code due to the size of the file. too Large No proper test case
+We cannot refractor the code due to the size of the file.
+Too Large, Excel has a limit of rows No proper test case exist

 ### Advantage of Refractoring Code